django-crispy-forms/django-crispy-forms/README.rst

 Displaying the media files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Django Uni-Form requires three media files.
+django-uni-form requires three media files.
 You can see how we call them by looking in the templates/includes.html file.
 You can call those files in several ways:

 1. Manually by copying the HTML into your own templates::